ChrisMBarr/recruiting-hell/README.md

 ![](/img/question_upload_desktop_image.png)

 This is a pretty wild and irrelevant job application question.
 Why do you need to see my desktop?
+I [posted this on mastodon](https://hachyderm.io/@FiniteLooper/111337064492245231) and it's got a lot of feedback!
 <br/><br/>